 How to Adopt a Foster Child

-Adoption through the foster care system is tough.
-Before becoming a foster parent, in order to adopt, it is important that you realize that adoption through the foster care system is never a for sure thing.
-The object of the foster care system is to rehabilitate the biological parents to a degree where it is safe for the children to go back home.
-The government feels that keeping biological families together is the best thing as long as the child can be safe.
-Another thing to keep in mind is that more than half the children will go back to their biological parents.
-That being said, adoption through the foster care system is possible, as long as you are prepared for a long, sometimes painful wait.
+Adoption through the foster care system is tough because it is never a for sure thing until the court issues the adoption papers.
+The objective of the foster care system is to rehabilitate the biological parents to a degree where it is safe for the children to go back home.
+The government feels that keeping biological families together is the best thing as long as the child can be safe; therefore, if biological family members step forward after a parent's rights are terminated, it is likely permanent placement could go to the family member.
+Another thing to keep in mind is that more than half of foster care children will go back to their biological parents.
+That said, adoption through the foster care system is possible, as long as you are prepared for a long, sometimes painful wait.

 First: Become a Licensed Foster Parent